Human analog mission

-Human analog missions are activities undertaken on Earth in various environments to simulate aspects of human missions to other worlds, including the Moon, asteroids, and Mars.
+Human analog missions are activities undertaken on Earth in various environments to simulate aspects of human space missions to other worlds, including the Moon, asteroids, and Mars.
 These remote field tests are performed in locations that are identified based on their physical similarities to the extreme space environments of a target mission.
 Such activities are undertaken to test hardware and operational concepts in relevant environments.
+Some of the highest regarded analogs take place in remote locations such as the arctic and even underwater.

-Obviously no analog can simulate all aspects of a human space mission here on Earth.
-That is why a wide array of analog activities are necessary, each testing only a few important concepts and/or hardware elements at a time.
+No analog on Earth can truly simulate all aspects of a human space mission.
+Instead, a wide array of analog activities are necessary, each testing only a few important concepts and/or hardware elements at a time.